Free throw: Strategy

 As mentioned earlier, some players are notoriously bad free-throw shooters.
 Historical examples of star players who were poor shooters include Wilt Chamberlain, Ben Wallace, and Shaquille O'Neal.
-This allows a strategy where a team intentionally fouls this player, hoping that they will miss one or both shots and the defending team will re-gain possession of the ball.
+This allows a strategy where a team intentionally fouls this player, hoping that he will miss one or both shots and the defending team will re-gain possession of the ball.
 This strategy was dubbed Hack-a-Shaq when famously used on Shaquille O'Neal.
 Dwight Howard, DeAndre Jordan and Andre Drummond have been subjected to this strategy as well, as have other players.

 It can be advantageous for a trailing team to intentionally foul late in a close game.
 While this allows the leading team to shoot free throws and increase their lead, it also stops the clock, similar to a time out in football (in basketball, a time out may only be called by a team with possession of the ball).
-As well, it allows the trailing team the chance to take possession if the second free throw is missed, and if it is made awards possession outright to the trailing team.
+Additionally, it allows the trailing team the chance to take possession if the second free throw is missed, and if it is made awards possession outright to the trailing team.
 Therefore, many teams substitute players with high free-throw percentages when they are leading late in games to combat this strategy.
 It is seen as a last resort strategy with little chance of success, but if it is not employed the leading team may run out the clock and end the game.

-As well, a defensive team leading by three may foul an offensive team intentionally late in the game, if the game clock is no greater than a couple of seconds.
+A defensive team leading by three may foul an offensive team intentionally late in the game, if the game clock is no greater than a couple of seconds.
 In such circumstances, the opposing team would most likely not have enough time for multiple possessions.
 Down three points, the opposing team's obvious strategy would be to attempt a three-pointer to try to send the game into overtime; however, the leading team may attempt to foul the trailing team before a shot is attempted, as this would lead to only two free throws which is not enough to tie the game.
 If the trailing team is placed into the situation of shooting two free throws, they must attempt to intentionally miss the second free throw in the hopes of securing the offensive rebound (which is harder than normal with free throws, as the defending team is automatically given position) and scoring before the game clock expires – if the first free throw is made, a two-pointer would tie the game, and a three-pointer would win the game; if the first free throw is missed, only a three-pointer would tie the game.
 Theoretically, adopting this strategy makes a leading team four times more likely to win the game than allowing the trailing team to attempt a three-pointer.